Are You Delivering At Your Own Risk?

 Insurance companies assess your premiums based on the risk of you getting in an accident.
 The less risk you possess, the less premium you pay.
 The more risk you possess, the more premium you pay.

-It is considered a risk to use your personal vehicle for business because you are more likely to be involved in an accident.
+It is considered a risk to use your personal vehicle for business because you are more likely to be involved in an accident that may require you to visit a houston urgent care facility, or somewhere more local to you, for treatment.
 If you have an accident while on the job, your personal policy may not cover you.
 And of course, if there are injuries, you could be liable for those as well.

 Your Mileage May Vary, But It Always Matters